 TheBell Choir (Wednesdays 6:30pm-7:00pm) is for experienced bell ringers who enjoy playing 4-octave repertoire.
 Music reading skills is essential.

-The Chancel Choir (Wednesdays 7:00pm-9:00pm): This choir sings every Sunday throughout the year at the eleven o’clock service.
-The choir is comprised of volunteer and choral scholar section leaders, many of whom come from the North Carolina School of the Arts.
+The Chancel Choir (Wednesdays 7:00pm-9:00pm): This choir sings every Sunday throughout the year at the 11 a.m. service.
+The choir is made up of volunteers and section leaders, many of whom come from the North Carolina School of the Arts.
 Repertoire includes music spanning five centuries, including recent offerings of major choral works by Brahms, Chilcott, Duruflé, Fauré, Ola Gjeilo, Handel, Haydn, Mendelssohn, Mozart, and Rutter.
-In addition to regular choral offerings throughout the year, this choir enjoys multiple social and travel opportunities.
-In recent years, they have been a guest choir for the Washington National Cathedral and Saint Thomas Church Fifth Avenue in New York City.
-In August 2018, the choir will serve as a guest choir for Chicago's St. James Cathedral.
+In addition to regular choral offerings throughout the year, this choir enjoys social and travel opportunities.
+In recent years, they have been a guest choir for Washington National Cathedral, Saint James Cathedral in Chicago, and twice by invitation from the late John Scott at Saint Thomas Church Fifth Avenue in New York City.